jp-mess/blog-main/index.md

 ### [Author: John (Jack) Messerly](https://www.linkedin.com/in/jack-messerly-567b9b96/)

 Welcome to my informal algorithm design portfolio, where I try and present novel techniques to quirky problems I find in my day-to-day work.
-I focus on the problems themselves and handcrafted solutions to them, rather than writing about basic engineering techniques in an educational way (like in a Towardsdatascience article), or presenting "novel research".
-I don't think anything here is conference-paper-ish, and I also don't think that's necessarily a bad thing.
+I focus on the problems themselves and handcrafted solutions to them, rather than writing about basic engineering techniques in an educational way (like in a Towardsdatascience article), or presenting "new research".
+I don't think anything here is "conference papel novel", but I hope you like it.
 I try to keep the solutions as practical, on-track and visual as possible.

 <br>
 <br>